spareproject/furry-dubstep/README.md

-and im really inrested in researching into mitm attacks considering two factor auth doesnt really do much if you miss a trick and login in once your pretty screwed but assuming an mitm attack cant control the server respose address i really want to setup some hard trolling honeypots still relies on having multiple networks out / in from the same location and your login box being the only mitm target or hoping the attacker hasnt cracked a rooted cell tower while you use public wifi and your phone
+and im really inrested in researching into mitm attacks considering two factor auth doesnt really do much if you miss a trick and login in once your pretty screwed but assuming an mitm attack cant control the server response address i really want to setup some hard trolling honeypots still relies on having multiple networks out / in from the same location and your login box being the only mitm target or hoping the attacker hasnt cracked a rooted cell tower while you use public wifi and your phone